-- overheads and consumables, e.g. paper, printer cartridges, office supplies, brochures and other marketing materials - ongoing upgrades, updates and maintenance of existing ICT systems, including customer relationship management systems, databases, the cost of ongoing subscription based software and IT support memberships, and warranties for purchases that are not directly related to the project - upgrades to websites unless required for the project - recurring or ongoing operational expenditure (including annual maintenance, rent, water and rates) - promotional events and activities such as career expos, conferences, forums - developing and producing communications and marketing collateral, e.g. brochures, pamphlets and promotional items for general purposes - developing technological solutions such as websites, mobile apps, online programs - skills training and skills development programs - pre-employment programs - Skills and development activities - job matching activities - activities that duplicate the programs or services provided by the National Careers Institute programs or services funded for delivery by the Australian Government.
+- overheads and consumables, e.g. paper, printer cartridges, office supplies, brochures and other marketing materials - ongoing upgrades, updates and maintenance of existing ICT systems, including customer relationship management systems, databases, the cost of ongoing subscription based software and IT support memberships, and warranties for purchases that are not directly related to the project - upgrades to websites unless required for the project - recurring or ongoing operational expenditure (including annual maintenance, rent, water and rates) - promotional events and activities such as career expos, conferences, forums - developing and producing communications and marketing collateral, e.g. brochures, pamphlets and promotional items for general purposes - developing technological solutions such as websites, mobile apps, online programs - skills training and skills development programs - pre-employment programs - job matching activities - research or study projects - activities that duplicate the programs or services provided by the National Careers Institute - programs or services funded for delivery by the Australian Government.

-The assessment criteria
+6. The assessment criteria

-You must address all assessment criteria (including each question in the three criteria) in your application.
+You must address all assessment criteria in your application.
 We will assess your application based on the weighting given to each criterion.